England national football team manager: Controversial times (1990–2001)

 An interview with Matt Dickinson, a reporter from The Times, suggested that Hoddle had a "controversial belief that the disabled, and others, are being punished for sins in a former life."
 Hoddle's comments were criticised by several notable politicians, including Sports Minister Tony Banks and Prime Minister Tony Blair.
 Hoddle stated that he was not prepared to resign and claimed his words were misinterpreted and pointed out his contributions and commitment to organisations helping the disabled.
 The FA terminated Hoddle's contract soon afterwards, which was welcomed by representatives of disabled groups.

-Howard Wilkinson was caretaker manager for two games, before the appointment of Kevin Keegan in February 1999.
+Howard Wilkinson was caretaker manager for one game, before the appointment of Kevin Keegan in February 1999.
 Initially combining the job with a role at Fulham, Keegan was made full-time coach in May.
 He led England to qualification for Euro 2000 following success in a two-legged play-off against Scotland.
 Two 3–2 losses resulted in England leaving the tournament at the group stage.
 A loss to Germany in the last international match at the old Wembley Stadium in the first 2002 World Cup qualifying match led to Keegan's resignation.
 Keegan resigned an hour after the team was booed off by England fans; he told the FA officials that he felt "a little short at this level".
 Wilkinson again returned as caretaker for one more match, followed by Peter Taylor who presided over a friendly loss to Italy.